aryanvakharia/DeployMLModel-Flask-Containerized/README.md

-## Deploying ML Model using Flask
+## Deploying CONTAINERIZED ML Model using Flask
-This is a simple project to elaborate how to deploy a Machine Learning model using Flask API
+Project to containerize MaajidKhan's DeployMLModel-Flask

+**NOTE: This project is merely for experimental and learning purposes, I am not trying to claim the original project as my own, all credits for the original app code go to the creator, MaajidKhan**

+**ORIGINAL README BELOW**

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.